Help Metro shape transportation services in southeast King County

 Southeast King County is the second of several rural areas where Metro is shaping future service according to the county's adopted alternative services plan.
 The plan is a framework for what fixed-route bus service—and also potential alternatives to this costly service—might look like in less-populated areas of the county as Metro seeks ways to get the most out of every available transit dollar.

-In addition to regularly scheduled bus service, Metro provides alternative services like community vans, Demand Area Response Transit, and a variety of Vanpool and Vanshare options.
+In addition to regularly scheduled bus service, Metro provides alternative services like community vans, DART (Demand Area Response Transit) service, and a variety of VanPool and VanShare options.
 Learn more »

 We're collaborating with local jurisdictions and stakeholders to develop ideas for better meeting mobility needs in southeast King County.